ncayllahua/GigisPizzaHOL/devcs2fn.md

 ### Create GIT Repositories
 You have now a new empty project created.
 Now we are going to create 3 GIT reporsitories, one for each serverless function.
 To create a new GIT repo go to Project Home menu and click on Create Repository button.
-Next you write **fn_pizza_discount_upoload** as GIT name and optionally a Description.
+Next you write **fn_discount_upoload** as GIT name and optionally a Description.
 Then click Create button.

 ![](./media/devcs-project-create-git-repo01.PNG)